Graduate Certificate in Educational Studies (Higher Education)

 The course is primarily designed to introduce university teachers to current principles, practices, debates and research in higher education.
 Candidates are encouraged to develop scholarly, research-led approaches to teaching while engaging in activities and tasks aimed at cultivating critical reflection about higher education.

 The Graduate Certificate consists of four core units of study (chosen from five options) over two semesters.
 The curriculum and teaching of the course is informed by a set of core principles.

 See the information on 'who should do the course' in the Frequently Asked Questions section to see if it is the most suitable professional learning course for you.

-Entry requirements are that all intending participants in the course must be engaged in some university teaching in semester 1 in the year in which they enrol.
+Entry requirements are that intending participants in the course must be engaged in university teaching during the year they undertake the program.

 Course fees for the Graduate Certificate are waived by the University for University of Sydney staff, provided staff have permanent residency/citizenship status.
 To avoid paying course fees you will need to provide certified copies of evidence of your employment at the University; this can include a copy of your staff ID card or a copy of your pay slip.
 Please note that there is no mid year intake.

 Applying to enrol in the course

 The Faculty of Education and Social Work looks forward to receiving your application, please click here to apply.